-This unit is a small packaged gas heat/electric cooling system that can utilize the comfort of gas heating packaged along with efficient electric air conditioning.
+The PGR5 is a small packaged gas heat/electric cooling system that can utilize the comfort of gas heating packaged along with efficient electric air conditioning.
+This unit uses R-410A, the ozone friendly refrigerant for cooling.

 Starting or Shutting Off Unit